Oriented coloring on recursively defined digraphs: Graph Isomorphism for Oriented Co-Graphs

 For oriented co-graphs, the method using an isomorphism test for rooted labeled trees on the co-trees does not work, since the order of the vertices, which are representing order operations in the di-co-tree, must be preserved.
-Our solution, given in Figure \ref{fig:algorithm4x}, is obtained by a modification of the method given in \cite[Section 3.2]{AHU74}.
-W.l.o.g.\ we can assume that the height and the operation of the root of di-co-trees $T_1$ and $T_2$ are equal.
+The procedure in Algorithm \ref{fig:algorithm4x} provides a solution for di-co-trees.

 \begin{theorem} Let $G_1$ and $G_2$ be two oriented co-graphs, then oriented co-graph isomorphism for $G_1$ and $G_2$ can be solved in linear time. \end{theorem}